-Sometimes Gajja would fall really ill.
-Bits of dizziness would attack him making him feel breathless and listless and in other times he would call upon sickness.
+Sometimes Gajja fell ill.
+When attacked by spells of dizziness he felt breathless and listless and in other times he would call upon sickness.

 Handed with paper and pen Gajja started writing.
-He could sustain his interest hardly for a week after which he fell back again to his customary habits.
-Years of bad practice and neglect had turned him virtually into a feeble minded lethargic man.
+He could sustain his interest hardly for a week after which he fell back to his customary habits.
+Years of bad practice and neglect had turned him virtually into a feeble minded, lethargic man.

-Once he had become seriously ill but no one seemed to give importance to his constant bickering and complaints.
-As days progressed he faced difficulties in getting up from his bed and was having breathing problems.
-It was then that his family got alarmed.
+Once he became seriously ill but no one gave due importance to his constant bickering and complaints.
+But as days progressed he faced difficulty in getting up from bed and suffered from breathing problem.
+It was then his family got alarmed.
 He was admitted to a hospital and kept in the ICU.
 Gradually he started recuperating.
-His family,friends and relatives came to see him regularly .With so much attention he felt important.
+His family, relatives and friends came to see him regularly .With so much attention he felt important.
 A smile flickered over his pale face as he thought,

 “Gajja you have made it, yet again.”